bluesky/databroker/doc/source/design_manifesto.rst

     uids, DataBroker return the documents in-place.).
  - not clear we are not going to end up with two worlds, a document streaming one and a DataFrame based one.
+ - there is a possible collision when we merge the config from all of the objects to do the projection